ichor-hash/movie-recommender-system/README.md

 ## 🙏 Acknowledgments

-- TMDB for providing the dataset
+- TMDB for providing the dataset and API
 - All contributors who have helped shape this project